zhangyizhou666/myucdavis-Schedule-Exporter/README.md

-# UC Davis Schedule Exporter
+# ScheduleMate: UC Davis Schedule Enhancement Tool

-A Chrome extension that exports your UC Davis class schedule to standard iCalendar (.ics) format for easy import into Google Calendar, Apple Calendar, Outlook, and other calendar applications.
+A Chrome extension that enhances your UC Davis Schedule Builder experience with color coding, professor ratings, time management tools, and calendar export functionality.

 ## Features

+### Calendar Integration
-- **Easy One-Click Export**: Quickly export your schedule with a single click
+- **Easy Schedule Export**: Export your class schedule to standard iCalendar (.ics) format
+- **Calendar Compatibility**: Import into Google Calendar, Apple Calendar, Outlook, and other applications
 - **Quarter Detection**: Automatically detects current quarter and sets appropriate dates
 - **Instructor Information**: Includes instructor names and email addresses in events

+### Visual Enhancements
+- **Course Color Coding**:
+  - **Blue**: Courses already in your schedule
+  - **Green**: Available courses with open seats
+  - **Yellow**: Full courses (no available seats)
+  - **Red**: Courses that conflict with your current schedule
+- **Status Labels**: Clear indicators showing course status in the bottom left corner
+- **Sort by Color**: Organize courses with a convenient button that sorts by availability

+### Professor Ratings
+- **RateMyProfessor Integration**: View quality and difficulty ratings for professors
+- **Google Search Links**: Easy access to search for professors not in the database
+- **User-Added Ratings**: Add your own ratings for professors

+### Time Management
+- **Early Morning Detection**: Highlights classes that start at or before 9:00 AM
+- **Late Night Detection**: Highlights classes that start at or after 6:00 PM
+- **Hide/Show Functionality**: Toggle visibility of early morning and late night classes

+### Interface Improvements
-- **Clean Interface**: Modern interface with UC Davis colors and styling
+- **Modern UI**: Clean, responsive interface with UC Davis colors
-- **Flexible Options**: Choose to export all courses or only registered courses
-- **Compatible**: Works with all major calendar applications
+- **Notification System**: Elegant notifications for user feedback
+- **Collapsible Details**: Keep course information organized

 ## Installation

 ### From Chrome Web Store
-1. Visit the [UC Davis Schedule Exporter](https://chrome.google.com/webstore/detail/uc-davis-schedule-exporter/xxxxx) in the Chrome Web Store
+1. Visit the [ScheduleMate Extension](https://chrome.google.com/webstore/detail/schedulemate/xxxxx) in the Chrome Web Store
 2. Click "Add to Chrome"
 3. Confirm the installation when prompted